shreyash1505/RideSharing/README.md

 ### DB Schema Creation & Data Import Steps
   - Open the schema_creation file provided in mysql wokbench
-  - Run to script to create the database and the tables within.
+  - Run to script to create the database and the tables within
-  - Use the MySQL import command wizard to import csv files into the tables with same column names or import data by using **dataset_dump.sql** file
+  - Use the MySQL import command wizard to import csv files into the tables with same column names or import data by using **dataset_dump.sql** file which can be found at - https://www.dropbox.com/s/adrustbxphuism2/dataset_dump.sql

 ### Exceution steps for both the notebooks
   - Set the start_date, start_time and end_time